Localization for the Ising model in a transverse field with generic aperiodic disorder: FK representation

-The proper topology of $\spc$ is the Skorohod topology, roughly speaking a configuration $\omega$ is close to $\omega'$ if bonds and cuts in the configurations are close on bounded sets.
-For a detailed construction of the Skorohod topology in general see \cite{ethier}.
-For further background in the context of the FK representation see \cite{Grimmett10}.
+The proper topology of $\cons$ is the Skorohod topology, roughly speaking, a configuration $\omega$ is close to $\omega'$ if bonds and cuts in the configurations are close on bounded sets.
+Let $\cF$ be the the $\sigma $-algebra generated by the Skorohod topology.
+For a discussion of the Skorohod topology in the present context, see \cite{Grimmett10}.
+See \cite{ethier} for a thorough background of the Skorohod topology.